Creating a Case Set

 The scheduling criteria for Case Sets are similar to those for Enforcement Sets.
 Learn more on how to configure each schedule plan.

-The sixth wizard step, Additional Conditions, is where you can set further conditions for triggering the Case Set.
+On the sixth wizard step, Additional Conditions, you can set further conditions for triggering the Case Set.
 You can add as many conditions as required.

 CaseSetWizardStep6.png